scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 5 AP
 - **Range:** 5
-- **Duration:** 1 turn
+- **Duration:** 1 minute

 Channel your faith to form a protective wall 4 tiles wide and 4 tiles tall centered on a point in range you can see.
-Make a spellcasting roll adding 2 bad dice.
+Make a spellcasting roll adding a bad die.
 On success the wall is created.
+You may cast this as a reaction using 2 terrible dice instead of a bad die.

 The wall is transparent, blocking creatures and projectiles from passing through it.
-This can be cast as a reaction using 2 terrible dice instead of 2 bad dice.
-The wall lasts until the start of your next turn.
+The wall has 1 wound, adding a wound for every 2 successes in your roll.

 Add an enhanced die for every level cast above 2nd.
+When cast at 5th level and above the wall has _Resistance_ 1 to all damage.

 #### Winds of Battle
 *2nd level*